KyleM157/jettywatch/_posts/2025-12-12-Model-Divergence.md

 I used the MSLP anomaly charts here rather than surface wind because it's a little bit easier to see what's going on (in my opinion).
 Starting with the first plot, this is the GFS surface anomaly chart, where you can see two large areas of high pressure (red) over the Mid-West and Central Atlantic.
 Between these areas of high pressure is a weak area of low pressure (blue).
 I added red arrows to show wind direction.
 The second chart is the ECMWF model and shows a similar setup, but one where the area of low pressure is much better developed (although still weak).

 This area of low pressure is expected to move off the North Carolina coast and track northeast (and give us snow).
 Currently, no model is suggesting we see swellf from this system.
 If the wind field is as the models describe it currently, we won't.
-However, this isn't all that dissimilar of a scenario compared to what we saw Sunday 12/7.
 I think there is a lower probability of decent surf from this system, but there is a chance that we see some waves.
 That said, it would be very short lived due to that giant area of high pressure moving in swiftly behind it.

 ## Looking at 12/19